IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

 <img src="..\images\techzone-reserved-env.jpg"/>

+In case you want to use the environment to **perform the Workflow labs with the business users** instead of the admin user, set `enableWorkflowLabsForBusinessUsers` to `true`.
+This will extend the deployment time to about 45 minutes.
+This is due to the fact that the security settings for elements in two Content Service object stores need to be updated and the CPE pods need to be restarted twice due to other changes.

 ### Perform Import
 *As part of the deployment, the deployment tool pulls additional resources from its GitHub repository.
 Ensure the machine you are executing the tool from has access (e.g. is not blocked by a firewall or requires a proxy server) both to GitHub (github.com/githubusercontent.com) and the location where your CP4BA instance is running.*